*Any amounts obtained by using this calculator are not binding, and are only intended as estimates.

-While the rates of interest are limited in Texas to certain statutory ceilings that set forth in TEX.
+While the rates of interest are limited to certain statutory ceilings that set forth in TEX.
 FIN.
 CODE §304.003, remember that pre-judgment interest can be assessed on as many days as it takes to resolve the case, and post-judgment interest can accrue on as many days as the court permits up until the judgment is paid in full.

 Additionally, post-judgment interest, which is assessed on the judgment and pre-judgment interest, can compound annually.
 Some defendants on the losing end of a judgment have complained that the interest is greater than the judgment itself!